Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 What is the difference between Medicare and Medi-Cal?

-Medicare, by contrast, is a federal program that operates on a nationwide basis, providing health care coverage to more than 63 million seniors and disabled beneficiaries under the age of 65.
+Medicare, by contrast, is a federal program that operates on a nationwide basis, providing health care coverage to nearly 70 million seniors and people with disabilities under the age of 65.

 Medi-Cal